Matariki (film): Reception

 At the 2010 Toronto International Film Festival, Matariki received three sold out screenings, and also received several sold out screenings at the 2010 Hof International Film Festival.

 The film received highly positive reviews.
 The New Zealand Herald gave Matariki 4 stars out of 5, calling the film "dramatic and affecting".
 Critic Peter Calder praised the film as "a touching series of intersecting stories about the fragility of life and the redeeming power of love", and described the soundtrack by composer Don McGlashan as "a cracker".
 Graeme Tuckett of The Dominion Post gave the film a 4 out of 5 star review saying it "won me over" and that the relationships in the film have a "lovely and unforced believability".
-3 News movie reviewer Kate Rogers awarded the film 3 and a half stars out 4 describing the "multicultural heart" as one of the films strengths.
+3 News movie reviewer Kate Rogers awarded the film 3 and a half stars out 4 describing the "multicultural heart" as one of the film's strengths.
 Actor Temuera Morrison who saw the film in Toronto, said he was "absolutely blown away" and described the film as a "slice of reality in South Auckland".